chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 **Creation date**: 2021-02-10

-**Last update**: 2023-06-08
+**Last update**: 2024-12-18

 **Abstract**: Background information on the Translation Group’s objectives, purpose, composition, and operational structure.

 ## Introduction {#introduction-en}

-The CIDOC CRM ontology is widely used by the heritage community for the exchange and integration of museum collection datasets and specifications.
-It is the standard used by many heritage organizations, including the Canadian Heritage Information Network (CHIN), for the development of some of its semantic data models.
+The CIDOC Conceptual Reference Model (CIDOC CRM) ontology and its extensions are widely used by the heritage community for the exchange and integration of museum collection datasets and specifications.
+They areused by many heritage organizations, including the Canadian Heritage Information Network (CHIN), for the development of some of its semantic data models.

-Currently, the CIDOC CRM is developed and maintained exclusively in English by the CRM Special Interest Group (SIG), a subgroup of the International Council of Museums (ICOM).
-However, for many organizations, the reuse of French semantic content depends largely on the availability of an up-to-date, reusable translated version of the CIDOC CRM.
+Currently, the CIDOC CRM and its extensions are developed and maintained exclusively in English by the CRM Special Interest Group (CRM SIG), a subgroup of the International Council of Museums (ICOM).
+However, for many organizations, the reuse of French semantic content depends largely on the availability of an up-to-date, reusable translated version of these.

 In 2014, a French version of the CIDOC CRM was published as *ISO 21127:2014.
 Information et documentation — Une ontologie de référence pour l'échange d'informations du patrimoine culturel*.
 That version is no longer suitable for several reasons: